realsususamogus/Nuclear-Fission-Simulator/README.md

 More commonly known as
 # atoms blow up most kids
 Quite a decent project, though it is quite performance intensive
+Introduced the new naming system for project iterations
 ## Features
 - Play and Help buttons
 - Toggle fission of fission fragments (Unrealistic)